rOpenGov/kelaopendata/README.md

     ## 10 Kuukausi             12        202012  2020 563       Oulainen   50-54
     ## # ℹ 6 more variables: sukupuoli <chr>, etuus <chr>, asuinmaa <chr>,
     ## #   elakejarjestelma <chr>, saaja_lkm <dbl>, maksettu_laskenta_eur <dbl>

+## Disclaimer

+This package is in no way officially related to or endorsed by KELA.